On this page

 How to book an appointment with an international student advisor:

-For the weeks of August 19th to September 20th inclusive, there will be increased drop-in advising and reduced scheduled appointments.
-Please call our reception desk on 204-474-8501 for details
+For the weeks of November 12th to November 22nd, inclusive, there will be increased drop in-advising and reduced scheduled appointments.
+Please call our reception desk at 204-474-8501 or email us at international@umanitoba.ca for more information.

 1. To book a virtual/in-person appointment to see an International Student Advisor, please go to the International Centre's WaitWell page